-From 1968 until he left to accept a position as the Dean of the College of Education at UMass Boston in 1997, Dr. Clark dedicated his professional life to the UMass Amherst School of Education.
+From 1968 until he left to accept a position as the Dean of the College of Education at UMass Boston in 1997, Dr. Clark dedicated his professional life to the UMass Amherst College of Education.
 For 30 years he served in a variety of positions, including Director of Teacher Education, Associate Dean for Program Development, chair of the Department of Teacher Education and Curriculum Studies, founding Chair of the Department of Teacher Education and School Improvement, special assistant to the Provost, and professor.

 Dick retired from the University in 2000 but continued as an enthusiastic UMass volunteer.
-He had been a member of the School of Education’s Dean’s Leadership Council since its inception in 2007.
+He had been a member of the College of Education’s Dean’s Leadership Council since its inception in 2007.
 Dick leaves his wife, Casey, his children, Theodore, Karen and Steve, and their families, and five grandchildren.

-In August, Dr. Clark's family requested that contributions in Dick's memory be made to the School of Education.
+In August, Dr. Clark's family requested that contributions in Dick's memory be made to the College of Education.
 The resulting response from caring and generous alumni, colleagues and friends moved us to consider creating a memorial that would honor Dr. Clark in a lasting and meaningful way.

-We are pleased to announce that the School of Education has initiated an effort to raise funds to create the Richard J. Clark Memorial Scholarship for Teacher Education.
+We are pleased to announce that the College of Education has initiated an effort to raise funds to create the Richard J. Clark Memorial Scholarship for Teacher Education.
 Once established, this endowed scholarship will be awarded annually to graduate students in the Teacher Education and Curriculum Studies Department.